 - The Renner Hall, which includes a kitchen, changing facilities and 3 badminton courts.
-The hall was refurbished and earthquake strengthened in 2013 - Tangi te Keo, a carved wharenui at the entrance to the school - a new, modern gymnasium, opened in June 2013.
-A further gymnasium space is located adjacent to the new gymnasium - the Recreation Hall with cafeteria - the Technical Block (the remaining original building) was renovated in 2016 has woodwork and metalwork rooms plus and a computer pod
+The hall was refurbished and earthquake strengthened in 2013 - Tangi te Keo, a carved wharenui at the entrance to the school - a new, modern gymnasium, which was opened in June 2013.
+A further gymnasium space is located adjacent to the new gymnasium - the Recreation Hall with cafeteria - the Technical Block (the remaining original building), which was renovated in 2016 and contains woodwork and metalwork rooms plus and breakout rooms - the Performing Arts Centre with a classroom, a video recording and photography studio and 2 costume rooms

-- the Performing Arts Centre with a classroom, a video recording and photography studio and 2 costume rooms - the Music Suite, comprising a large classroom, electronic composing suite, 6 practice suites and storage rooms.
+- the Music Suite, comprising a large classroom, electronic composing suite, 6 practice suites and storage rooms.
 This building was redeveloped for the start of 2015 - Tamatoa, the college's Special Needs Unit, which was redeveloped in 2015.